This documentation is for a prerelease version of O3DE. Click here to switch to the latest release, or select a version from the dropdown.

 Motivation

-The SimulationInterfaces is ROS 2 API that allows to affect simulated entities in various ways.
+The SimulationInterfaces is ROS 2 API that allows to affect entities in various ways.
 It is can be thought as ROS 2 API to talk with :

 The correctly designed prefab should has following structure: